RedTeamingforLLMs/RedTeamingforLLMs/README.md

 # Red Teaming for Large Language Models At Scale: Tackling Hallucinations on Mathematics Tasks

 This project provides a framework designed for executing positive red-teaming experiments on large language models.
-More information about the nature of this project can be found in our [paper preprint](https://arxiv.org/abs/2401.00290).
+More information about the nature of this project can be found in our [paper](https://aclanthology.org/2023.artofsafety-1.1/).

 ## Prerequisites